supersonic-xserver/ssX-e16/README.md

 Ineffable, I show you my way
 You finally understand what fear is

-https://www.youtube.com/watch?v=BWSpOhCikJY song used to channel the stillness and void needed to code this major revision in a single night.
+https://www.loopyoutube.com/watch?v=BWSpOhCikJY song used to channel the stillness and void needed to code this major revision in a single night.

+new song heard as I see the sun come up at 6:11 am https://www.loopyoutube.com/watch?v=WZC5n_HeXgQ

 *WE ARE SPARTACUS.
 WE ARE LAIN.
 We are the builders of the tools we need to stand up for what's right.*